-In the event that you can not recycle your CD via curbside pickup and there is no drop-off center local to you that accepts CDs as a recyclable material, you can always resort to using a mail-in recycling program.
+Suppose you can not recycle your CD via curbside pickup and no drop-off center local to you accepts CDs as a recyclable material.
+In that case, you can always use a mail-in recycling program.

-There are a number of organizations, such as GreenDisk or the CD Recycling Center of America, that specialize in the recycling of old CDs.
-Mail your CDs to these organizations and they will handle having them properly recycled and avoid putting them into landfills for you.
+Several organizations, such as GreenDisk or the CD Recycling Center of America, specialize in recycling old CDs.
+Mail your CDs to these organizations, and they will handle properly recycling them and avoid putting them into landfills for you.

 Are CDs Collectible?

 CDs can be just as collectible as any other items.
 This is especially true for any limited production runs or CDs with misprints or other defects that make them unique.
-Before you dump all of your CDs off at a recycling facility you should check to see if any of them are particularly rare.
+Before you dump your CDs at a recycling facility, check to see if they are particularly rare.

-Even better, someone else will get to enjoy them as much as you did now!
+Someone else will enjoy them as much as you do now!
 This is a very easy way to get rid of old CDs and allows them to continue spreading music around your city or town!

 There are many ways to recycle or reuse your old CDs.
 They may seem like garbage to you in the new age of internet-based music listening, but remember that they still have an impact!
-Be sure to dispose of them properly if you want to get rid of them by making sure they don’t end up in landfills.
+Be sure to dispose of them properly if you want to eliminate them by ensuring they don’t end up in landfills.